hectordufau/dockerfabricwizard/README.md

 5. Once the installation is complete, you will have a Hyperledger Fabric network up and running within Docker containers.

-6. If you only want build config files (docker composer and HLF config files), just copy all files and folders inside `domain/<domainname>` and use them for your own purposes
+6. If you only want build config files (docker composer and HLF config files), just copy all files and folders inside `domain/<domainname>` folder and use them for your own purposes

 ## Fixing docker permissions